dr3mro/SqliteServer/README.md

 ``

-### patient add
+### 👨🏻‍🦳 Add a patient
 ```
-curl -X POST -H "Content-Type: application/json" -d @patient.json http://172.20.0.2:8080/v1/store -i
+curl -X POST -H "Content-Type: application/json" -d @patient.json http://172.20.0.2:8080/v1/patient -i
 ```
-- In order to add a new user do a POST request in `/v1/store` with a body contains JSON like this.
+- In order to add a new user do a POST request in `/v1/patient` with a body contains JSON like this.
 ```
 {
   "payload": {